shaneramey/landscape/README.md

  - fork the 'base' branch from https://github.com/shaneramey/landscape
  - updates to 'base' branch can be merged into feature branches

+then, compare branches to compare environments!
+Use GitHub workflow to approve environment changes fork off branches of current environments and go wild!

 ## Base branch
  - Contains base charts
  - Deployed from  "base" branch: